satyabarghav/Movie-Ticket-Booking-System-in-C/README.md

-C program fro Movie Booking System coded in C.
+C program for Movie Booking System coded in C.

 It's a simple Movie Ticket Booking System in C.
 It is a Menu Driven program running in an infinite loop.